wayneIBM/vpc-on-classic/classic-access.md

 ### Classic Access VPC default address prefixes
 {: #classic-access-default-address-prefixes}

-IP addresses on classic resources typically are assigned in the `10.x.x.x` range.
-Therefore, avoid using these addresses in your Classic Access VPCs.
+All subnets in a VPC with classic access will be shared into the Classic Infrastructure VRF, which uses IP addresses in the `10.0.0.0/8` space.
+To avoid IP address conflicts, **do not use** IP addresses on the `10.0.0.0/8` space when creating subnets in a Classic Access VPC.
+{: important}

 When a new Classic Access VPC is created, the default address prefixes are assigned, based on the region and zone, as shown in the table that follows:

 Zone         | Address Prefix
 ---------------|---------------